 About an hour later, U-48 strikes again.
 At 01:23, it torpedoes and sinks 4343 ton Greek freighter Alexandros.
 The Alexandros normally would sink right away, but its freight is timber, which keeps it afloat for a while and enables one of the escorts to grab the survivors in the dark.
 There are 23 survivors, with 5 deaths.

-U-48 also attacks British freighter Empire Soldier, but misses.
+U-48 also attacks the British freighter Empire Soldier but misses.

 The Luftwaffe also gets a couple of victories, and the day is a good example of the multi-faceted blockade the Germans are imposing on Great Britain.

 The Luftwaffe bombs 5548-ton British wheat freighter Nailsea River about 4 miles off Montrose, Angus in the North Sea.
 The Nailsea River is in Convoy SL 45, and everybody aboard is rescued.

 The Luftwaffe bombs and sinks 1264 ton British freighter Halland about 15 km east of Dunbar, East Lothian in the North Sea.
 This time, everybody aboard, 17 men, perishes.
 The merchant marine really is a lottery, with entire crews living or dying based solely on the circumstances of how and where they are attacked.